 Also known as red palm or red sealing wax palm, lipstick palm (Cyrtostachys renda) is appropriately named for its distinctive, bright red fronds and trunk.
 Lipstick palm is considered by many to be one of the world’s most beautiful and exotic palms.
-If you live in USDA plant hardiness zone 10b or above, where temperatures never drop below 40 F. (4.5 C.), you can grow this stunning palm in your own garden.
+If you live in USDA plant hardiness zone 10b or above, where temperatures never drop below 40 degrees F. (4.5 C.), you can grow this stunning palm in your own garden.
 Read on for more lipstick palm information.

 Lipstick Palm Information

 Lipstick palm is a tropical plant native to Malaysia, Borneo, southern Thailand, and Sumatra, where it grows in swampy areas, along riverbanks, and in coastal tidal areas.
 It is threatened in some areas due to reduction of lowland forests.

 Red sealing wax palm reaches heights of up to 50 feet (15 m.) in its natural environment, but usually tops out at about 25 to 30 feet (8-9 m.) in the home garden.

 How to Grow Lipstick Palms

 Lipstick palm growing conditions includes partial shade while the plant is young.
 Otherwise, mature trees thrive in full sunlight.
-This warm climate tree prefers year round temperatures between 75 and 85 F. (24-29 C.).
+This warm climate tree prefers year-round temperatures between 75 and 85 degrees F. (24-29 C.).

 Red sealing wax palm doesn’t grow well in dry soil and isn’t tolerant of strong winds.
 It requires high humidity and even grows in swampy conditions or standing water, making this palm a useful pond plant.